balashankar/testRavi/javascript/README.md

 To run tests for the project, run `npm test`.

-To lint the project, run `npm run lint`.
+To lint the project, run `npm run lint`

 Now follow the steps outlined in [The Problem](https://github.com/hinge-health/interviews-services#the-problem)